Blog

 When Zorro set out to build a better ICHRA experience, our mission was clear: make it easy for employees to choose health coverage that actually works for their unique needs.

 Not everyone was convinced.
-Skeptics argued that employees couldn't handle the complexity, that they'd make poor decisions without employer guidance, that consumer-directed healthcare was a nice theory that would fail in practice.
+Skeptics argued that employees couldn't handle the complexity, that they'd make poor decisions without employer guidance, and that consumer-directed healthcare was a nice theory that would fail in practice.

 Our 2026 open enrollment data tells a different story.